-29 February 1944: 2d Lt.
+- 28 February 1944: Capt.
+Lee Rayford assumed command of the 301st Fighter Squadron, succeeding Capt.
+Charles H. DeBow.
+(301st Fighter Squadron lineage and honors history).
+DeBow was relieved of command and temporarily suspended from flying because of physical disabilities.
+He was one of the first five black pilots in the Army.
+(332nd Fighter Group history, Oct 1942-1947) - 29 February 1944: 2d Lt.
 George T. McCrumby of the 99th Fighter Squadron disappeared with his P-40 on a mission to Anzio.
 His plane was last seen over water near Gaeta Point, about 3 miles off the west coast of Italy.
 The last two pilots to see McCrumby were 1st Lts.
 Howard Lee Baugh and Erwin B. Lawrence, also of the 99th Fighter Squadron.
 They supposed McCrumby left the formation to return to Capodichino because he had experienced engine trouble.
-(99th Fighter Squadron history, Feb-Apr 1944; Missing Air Crew Report 2812).

-February 1944: During this month, the 99th Fighter Squadron flew 55 missions, mostly dive-bombing, but also patrol, while attached to the 79th Fighter Group of the Twelfth Air Force.
-(99th Fighter Squadron history, Feb-Apr 1944)

-March 1944: Captain Charles H. DeBow was restored to full flying status.
-(332nd Fighter Group history, Oct 1942-1947)

-6 March 1944: The 302d Fighter Squadron moved from Montecorvino to Capodichino, Italy, where the 100th Fighter Squadron had already moved, but the 332d Fighter Group headquarters, and the 301st Fighter Squadron, remained at Montecorvino.
-(Maurer, Combat Squadrons of the Air Force, World War II; 332d Fighter Group history, Mar-Apr 1944)
+(99th Fighter Squadron history, Feb-Apr 1944; Missing Air Crew Report 2812). - February 1944: During this month, the 99th Fighter Squadron flew 55 missions, mostly dive-bombing, but also patrol, while attached to the 79th Fighter Group of the Twelfth Air Force.
+(99th Fighter Squadron history, Feb-Apr 1944) - March 1944: In Italy, Captain Charles H. DeBow was restored to full flying status. $(332^{nd}$ Fighter Group history, Oct 1942-1947) - 1 March 1944: Brig.
+Gen. Benjamin O. Davis, Sr., the U.S. Army's first and only black general, visited Selfridge Field to investigate the treatment of African Americans there.
+He represented the Inspector General of the War Department.
+In early January, black officers were not allowed to enter the officers' club at Selfridge Field, after repeated attempts to integrate the club without violence, and the club was subsequently closed.
+(History of Selfridge Field, Jan-Dec 1944, AFHRA call number 288.52-4, p.
+199). - 2 March 1944: At Selfridge AFB, Michigan, leaders contracted with the de Koning Company of Kalamazoo, Michigan, to build two new service clubs, a "Negro officer club" and a club for "Negro enlisted personnel."
+The contract was stopped the following month, since African American personnel were expected to be deployed elsewhere.
+(History of Selfridge Field, Jan-Dec 1944, AFHRA call number 288.52-4, p.
+198). - 6 March 1944: The 302d Fighter Squadron moved from Montecorvino to Capodichino, Italy, where the 100th Fighter Squadron had already moved, but the 332d Fighter Group headquarters, and the 301st Fighter Squadron, remained at Montecorvino.
+(Maurer, Combat Squadrons of the Air Force, World War II; 332d Fighter Group history, Mar-Apr 1944) - 6 March 1944: Back at Selfridge Field, Michigan, Lt.
+Col. Sam P. Triffy, a white officer, assumed command of the 553rd Fighter Squadron, succeeding Lt.
+Col. Charles A. Gayle, another white officer.
+Gayle had refused to allow African American officers to enter the officers' club at Selfridge Field.
+He was replaced a few days after a visit to the base by Brig.
+Gen. Benjamin O. Davis, Sr., the first and then only black general in the U.S.

+Army, who had come to investigate the treatment of African American personnel.
+The 553rd Fighter Squadron included African American pilots who had trained at Tuskegee and who would eventually replace black pilots serving overseas.
+(History of Selfridge Field, Michigan, 1944, AFHRA call number 288.52-4, pp. 195-196, 199).